Arame-create/Stock-Price-Prediction/README.md

 **Getting Started**

-You will need to install from statsmodels...and ipywidgets pip using the following command:
+You will need to install from ipywidgets pip using the following command:

-* !pip install seaborn

 * !pip install ipywidgets